-Action
+5. Action

 Although the essence of the original plan was actually applied, three refinements were made.
 The first two refinements related to the actual effect size metric.
-Although using the pooled standard deviation (SD) to calculate the effect size generally provides a better estimate than the control group SD, Coe (2002) points to the issue of bias in that it generally gives a value slightly larger than the true population value.
-Hedges and Olkin (1985) give a formula which provides an approximate correction to this bias which was subsequently applied to the effect size formula used in the evaluation.
-This correction had the added benefit of allowing the calculated effect sizes to be compared to The Sutton Trust research (Higgins et al., 2013) on an 'even', 'like for like' basis, as this research also corrected for this bias.
+Although using the pooled standard deviation (SD) to calculate the effect size generally provides a better estimate than the control group SD, [8] points to the issue of bias in that it generally gives a value slightly larger than the true population value.
+[13] give a formula which provides an approximate correction to this bias which was subsequently applied to the effect size formula used in the evaluation.
+This correction had the added benefit of allowing the calculated effect sizes to be compared to The Sutton Trust research [5] on an 'even', 'like for like' basis, as this research also corrected for this bias.
 In addition, due to the increased rigour allowed by this correction, high impact results could be viewed with increased status as results not corrected for this bias would tend to yield higher scores.
-The second refinement, also relating to the effect size metric, came in response to Coe's (2002) recommendation that effect sizes should be calculated and reported with confidence intervals.
-The confidence interval for effect size is a measure of the significance of the effect size taking into account the spread of the data and also the number of observations.
+The second refinement, also relating to the effect size metric, came in response to [8]'s recommendation that effect sizes should be calculated and reported with confidence intervals.
+The confidence interval for effect size is a measure of the significance of the effect size, taking into account the spread of the data and also the number of observations.
 A confidence interval that doesn't include zero indicates that there is a significant difference between the two groups.
 Another way of looking at this issue is that statistical significance does not tell you the key feature: the size of the effect.
-To overcome this effect sizes are reported together with an estimate of its likely 'margin for error' or 'confidence interval'.
-In keeping with common research protocols (Higgins et al., 2013), a 95% confidence interval was calculated and reported alongside the effect size.
-A 95% confidence interval also features in England's Department for Education (DfE) performance tables for both primary and secondary school progress data.
-Confidence intervals are presented as two numbers - the lower and upper limits within which we are 95% confident the true score may lie.
-This is a loose interpretation, but is useful as a rough guide.
-The strictly-correct interpretation of a confidence interval is based on the hypothetical notion of considering the results that would be generated if the study were repeated many times.
-If a study were repeated infinitely often, and each time a 95% confidence interval calculated, then 95% of these intervals would contain the true effect.
+To overcome this, effect sizes are reported together with an estimate of their likely 'margin for error' or 'confidence interval'.
+In keeping with common research protocols [5], a 95% confidence interval was calculated and reported alongside the effect size.
+A 95% confidence interval also features in England's Department for Education intervals are presented as two numbers - the lower and upper limits within which we are 95% confident the true score may lie.
+This is a loose interpretation, but useful as a rough guide.
+The strictly correct interpretation of a confidence interval is based on the hypothetical notion of considering the results that would be generated if the study were repeated many times.
+If a study was repeated infinitely often, and each time a 95% confidence interval calculated, then 95% of these intervals would contain the true effect.